otherland/biblebasedliving/content/homemaking-emphasis.md

 **Biblical Foundation:** [Psalm 127:3-5](https://www.bibleref.com/Psalm/127/Psalm-127-3.html) declares, "Behold, children are a heritage from the Lord, the fruit of the womb a reward...
 Blessed is the man who fills his quiver with them!"
 This passage highlights the blessing and responsibility of raising children.
 Additionally, [Proverbs 31:27](https://www.bibleref.com/Proverbs/31/Proverbs-31-27.html) describes the virtuous woman as one who "looks well to the ways of her household" and does not eat the bread of idleness.

-*Source Material Integration:* The blog post "Homemaking 101: Home Management for Beginners" provides practical guidance for beginner homemakers, emphasizing the importance of having a vision for creating a nurturing and functional home.
-It encourages women to prioritize their role as homemakers and invest in their homes and families wholeheartedly.

 ## 3. How can we apply the principles of the Proverbs 31 woman in modern homemaking?